stavrossk/MeediFier_for_MeediOS/cushane's review: MeediFier vs MoviesFileImporter \ MoviesDataImporter.md

-When I used Meedio I was a big fan of MediaFairy.
-Using Meedios I uncovered some MediaFairy bugs and started to shy away from it.
-The rapid advancement of as MoviesFileImporter and MovieDataImporter eventually reduced my use of MediaFairy to nothing but a subtitle downloader.
+When I used Meedio I was a big fan of MeediFier.
+Using Meedios I uncovered some MeediFier bugs and started to shy away from it.
+The rapid advancement of as MoviesFileImporter and MovieDataImporter eventually reduced my use of MedediFier to nothing but a subtitle downloader.

 In version 0.5.5 Enthalpient incorporated MetaDataFolders and MediaFolders so I decided to try it again.
 Rather than just testing it for the sake of testing it, I decided I would do a side-by-side comparison to the MFI/MDI combo I was currently using.
 Here is what I found: